tbhkuiper/git-epydoc/README.md

 1. Click on the Settings button of your repo's page on Github.
 2. In the Github Pages section, click on Automatic Generator.
 3. Edit the text in the Body section to describe your repo.
+This will be turned into HTML source for `index.html`.
 4. Click "Continue to Layouts" and select one.
 5. Click on "Publish Page".
 6. Go to `/var/www/html/software/Python/DSN-Sci-packages` and clone only the `gh-pages` branch.
 (See 3 above.)